 In terms of page speed, fast equals less than three seconds.

 John Mueller, Senior Webmaster Trends Analyst at Google, admitted that sites should aim to load between 2 to 3 seconds.
-Users attest to this: more than half expect a page to be loaded within that time frame, and visitors start to drastically drop beyond that.
+Even though John shared this back in 2016, it still holds true today.